mmilano/SidePanelCollapse/README.md

 #### About the Production Builds

-The CSS and javascript is compiled or transpiled to a browser target of `["> 0.5%"].` If you need a different target range, this value can be changed (in the gulp task file) and the files rebuilt to the new target.
+The CSS and javascript is compiled or transpiled to a browser target = `["> 0.5%"].` If you need a different target range, this value can be changed (in the gulp task file) and the files rebuilt to the new target.